akashsonowal/aqi-analysis-and-forecasting/README.md

 ## Objective:

-Predicted 3 months of sales for 50 different items in 10 different stores from past 5-year sales data using time series techniques.
+To predict 3 months of sales for 50 different items at 10 different stores from 5 years of store-item sales data.

 ## Approach: